jesseDingley/backpacker-companion/README.md

 # Branch for local dev

+This branch provides a simple local working example of the app.

 This branch is purely for running small experiments.

 The vectorstore used in this branch is produced from roughly 70 blogs and is stored in Git LFS.